T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

   {"built_percentage": 90, "state": "planned", "site": "/api/v1/Site/Site:site1:", "created": "2019-02-23T23:51:33.613222+00:00", "vcenter_host": "/api/v1/Building/Structure:2:", "vcenter_password": "vmware", "updated": "2019-02-23T23:51:33.613199+00:00", "vcenter_cluster": null, "name": "demovcenter", "description": "Demo VCenter/ESX Host/Complex", "vcenter_datacenter": "ha-datacenter", "type": "VCenter", "members": [], "vcenter_username": "root"}

-Techinically if you are using VCenter, you should create another structure so Contractor knows the hosts of the VCenter cluster, however, for the sake of simplicity, we will just add the ESX Host/VCenter cluster we just added as the host of the VCenterCluster as it's only member,  once again the `< structure id >` is
+Technically if you are using VCenter, you should create another structure so Contractor knows the hosts of the VCenter cluster, however, for the sake of simplicity, we will just add the ESX Host/VCenter cluster we just added as the host of the VCenterCluster as it's only member,  once again the `< structure id >` is